vechain/vechain-sdk-js/docs/contracts.md

 ### Conclusion

-This example illustrates the process of creating a clause that is useful for interacting with a deployed smart contract on Vechain.
+This example illustrates the process of creating a clause that is useful for interacting with a deployed smart contract on vechain.